PFL-dev/PFL-dev/README.md

 ### Hello! 👋

-I'm Pierre-François Lainé, a full stack JavaScript developer. 🙂
+I'm Pierre-François Lainé, a full stack JavaScript and Python developer. 🙂

-I worked for a bit on ExplorAstro 🌠, a social network about stars. 🌟

-And I'm now currently working for Capgemini, on a mission at Dassault. ✈️

-You can check my portfolio at http://www.jebweb.fr/ 👍
+I'm currently an associate software engineer at Capgemini. 🖥️

 ### The technologies I use 🛠️